 Couchsurfing is a big community, where locals host travelers from all around the World at their homes for free.
 Whereas also making new contacts around the Globe has become easier.
 Locals also want to hear and share stories, meet foreign people like you.

-8. Use Couchsurfing As Making Contacts With Locals.
+8. Use Couchsurfing to make Contacts With Locals.
 FREE Couch Comes As A Bonus.

 Instead of saving money from housing, Couchsurfing other benefits are more awesome.
 Getting to know local people, having fun with them, getting some local tips, and touring in their home area.
 Will be useful to get some additional local budget backpacking tips.